andrew/ultimate-awesome/README.md

 - [Awesome-Controllable-Diffusion](https://github.com/atfortes/Awesome-Controllable-Diffusion) - Papers and resources on Controllable Generation using Diffusion Models, including ControlNet, DreamBooth, IP-Adapter.
 - [awesome-nodejs-learning](https://github.com/kryz81/awesome-nodejs-learning) - A list limited to the best Node.js Learning Resources.
 - [awesome-ospo](https://github.com/todogroup/awesome-ospo) - Curated list of awesome tools for managing open source programs.
-- [awesome-nerf-editing](https://github.com/EricLee0224/awesome-nerf-editing) - 🧙🏻‍♂️A list of papers curated for you to dive into the Awesome Radiance Field-based 3D Editing.
 - [awesome-computer-graphics](https://github.com/waitin2010/awesome-computer-graphics) - A curated list of awesome computer graphics. .
 - [awesome-slim](https://github.com/xssc/awesome-slim) - A curated list of awesome tutorials and other resources for the Slim micro framework.
 - [awesome-keepass](https://github.com/lgg/awesome-keepass) - Curated list of KeePass-related projects.